 - The existence of any other mental health conditions (known as co-occurring disorders)

 Addiction treatment includes a variety of programs depending on your needs, including:

 - Yoga therapy in MA

 Inpatient programs allow users to focus on their sobriety without distractions or temptations.
-Contact Washburn House for a safe setting and comforting environment free of addiction triggers.
+Contact Washburn House for a safe and comforting environment free of addiction triggers.

 Alternative: Outpatient Treatment

 If you’re worried a loved one suffers from meth abuse or addiction, call Washburn House treatment center in Worcester at 855.298.3104.
 We offer a diverse, holistic approach to tackling meth addiction, and we’d be happy to discuss our options with you.
-Our individualized programs have been shown to effectively set people on the path to recovery and long-term sobriety.
+Our individualized programs have effectively set people on the path to recovery and long-term sobriety.